Purdue-CS193/lab-1-CheersYan/index.md

+# Yan Yan's first CS193 Lab

+some thing that I like about cs193:

+- TAs are nice
+- The class is awesome

 ## Welcome to GitHub Pages

 You can use the [editor on GitHub](https://github.com/kalutes/CS193_Fall18_Lab1/edit/master/index.md) to maintain and preview the content for your website in Markdown files.